Distributed Edge Coloring with Small Palettes and a Special Case of the Constructive Lov\'asz Local Lemma

 Consider a tree-structured LLL instance $T^r$ with LLL criterion $p(ed)^\lambda < 1$.
 In subsequent discussion, unless otherwise stated, the underlying graph is, by default, assumed to be $T$.
 Our shattering routine will work towards finding a {\em good} partial assignment.

-\begin{definition} A partial assignment $\phi$ to the variables in the LLL system is {\em good} if it satisfies the following three properties. \begin{enumerate} \item If all variables in $\vbl(E(v)) = \bigcup_{u\in N^{r/2}(v)} \variable(u)$ are assigned, then the bad event $E(v)$ does not occur under the assignment $\phi$. \item Let $V'$ be the set of all vertices $v$ such that $\vbl(E(v))$ contains some unassigned variables.
-Each connected component $C$ induced by $V'$ has size at most $\poly(\Delta)\cdot O(\log n)$, and $C$ contains a distance-$2r$ dominating set with size at most $O(\log n)$. \item Conditioned on the partial assignment $\phi$, the probability of any bad event $E(v)$ is at most $p' = \sqrt{p}$.
-(In particular, (3) implies (1) as a special case.) \end{enumerate} \end{definition} Due to Definition~\ref{def:good}(3), conditioned on a good partial assignment $\phi$, the bad events in each connected component $C$ induced by $V'$ form an LLL system with the LLL criterion $p'(ed)^{\lambda/2} < 1$.
-Thus, the good partial assignment $\phi$ effectively shatters the tree $T$ into small components, each of which is an independent LLL system.
+\begin{definition} A partial assignment $\phi$ to the variables in the LLL system is {\em good} if it satisfies the following two properties. \begin{enumerate} \item Conditioned on the partial assignment $\phi$, the probability of any bad event $E(v)$ is at most $p' = \sqrt{p}$. \item Let $V'$ be the set of all vertices $v$ such that $\vbl(E(v))$ contains some unassigned variables.
+Each connected component $C$ induced by $V'$ has size at most $\Delta^{O(1)} \cdot O(\log n)$, and $C$ contains a distance-$2r$ dominating set with size at most $O(\log n)$. \end{enumerate} \end{definition}

+Due to Definition~\ref{def:good}(1), conditioned on a good partial assignment $\phi$, the bad events in each connected component $C$ induced by $V'$ form an LLL system with the LLL criterion $p'(ed)^{\lambda/2} < 1$.
+Definition~\ref{def:good}(2) guarantees that each component is of small size.
+Thus, a good partial assignment $\phi$ is able to shatter the tree $T$ into small components, each of which is an independent LLL system.
 In Sections~\ref{sect:criterion}--\ref{sect:findset} we prove the following efficient ``shattering lemma.''

 \begin{lemma} Suppose we are given a tree-structured LLL instance $T^r$ satisfying LLL criterion $p(ed)^\lambda < 1$, where $\lambda \ge 2(4^{r}+ 8r)$.
 There is a $\RandLOCAL$ algorithm that computes a good partial assignment $\phi$ in $O(\log_\lambda\log n)$ time. \end{lemma}